sanctuary-systems-com/sanctuary-systems/content/collections/pages/maven-core.md

             marks:
               -
                 type: italic
-            text: 'Haven Core is more than a product—it’s your toolkit for crafting a powerful, private, and fully autonomous home.
+            text: 'Maven Core is your toolkit for crafting a powerful, private, and fully autonomous home.
 Designed with creators in mind, it gives you the freedom to innovate, reclaim control, and safeguard your sanctuary.'
           -
             type: hardBreak
           -